sozidatel79/login-page/README.md

 !!!
 NOTES !!!
 --------------------------------------
-1. All requests on client pointed to http://webbox.live domain
+1. All requests on client pointed to webbox.live domain
 2. Change the base url by you needs in client/src/components/api/api.jsx file

 Apache